This post contains affiliate links. You can view my disclosure here.

 Taking care of your physical health is important, as I said above.
 But people seem to sort of forget that taking care of your mind is super important too, or they make it secondary to their physical health.
 It’s good to try to care for your mind as much as you can.

 I wrote a whole post on caring for your mind that you can read right here.
 There are many different ways to do this such as reading, doing puzzles, meditating, avoiding too much negativity, taking courses, spending time on hobbies, and more.
 Try to do something good for your mind at least once a day!

 I’m a BIG believer in the power of giving back to the world.
-I actually donate to charities once a week and support creators by paying them monthly on Patreon.
 It helps feed my positivity and truly makes me happy.
 It’s crazy how helping someone else can do so much for you as well.
 It’s just a good thing for the world in general.

 Try to help others as much as you can.
 If you don’t have the financial resources to donate money, then donate your time by volunteering.
 If you don’t have time or money, at least try to “pay it forward” and do something to make someone smile whenever you get the chance.
 Leave an encouraging note in a library book for someone else to find.
 Hold the door for anyone you encounter.
 Say hello to strangers.
 There are literally tons of things you can do to at least brighten someone’s day a little bit!

 Don’t believe how much giving back can do for you and your health?
 Check out this article from Beliefnet to read about 10 ways that giving back can help YOU.
 It can help you feel positive and meaningful.
 As Mark Twain said, “Kindness is the language the deaf can hear and the blind can see.”Kindness is the language the deaf can hear and the blind can see.
 Click To Tweet